playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-intro-to-components/index.md

 It all comes down to a single core concept at the heart of each: **Componentization**.

-# What's an app, anyway?
+# What's an App, Anyway?

 Before we dive into the technical aspects, let's think about what an app consists of at a high level.